-* Always pays on time through auto electronic deposit.
+- Always pays on time through auto electronic deposit.

-* Doesn’t damage the property.
+- Doesn’t damage the property.

-* Spends their own money to paint and upgrade the property where desired.
+- Spends their own money to paint and upgrade the property where desired.

-* Knows how to change lightbulbs, fix toilets, replace light switches, and maintain appliances.
+- Knows how to change lightbulbs, fix toilets, replace light switches, and maintain appliances.

-* Never bothers the neighbors.
+- Never bothers the neighbors.

-* Never throws parties.
+- Never throws parties.

-* Never has anybody not on the lease living in the property.
+- Never has anybody not on the lease living in the property.

-* Never leaves despite rent hikes to cover the cost of rising property taxes, insurance fees, and HOA dues.
+- Never leaves despite rent hikes to cover the cost of rising property taxes, insurance fees, and HOA dues.

-* Never calls the landlord.
+- Never contacts the landlord.

 Oh my!
 What a dream tenant!
 Too bad the real world of landlording doesn’t work this way.
-Something always goes wrong, and it’s your responsibility as a landlord to address the issues in as professional a manner possible.
+Something always goes wrong.
+And it’s your responsibility as a landlord to address the issues in as professional a manner possible.